Urban Outfitters, Apellis rise; Foot Locker, Peloton Interactive fall, Wednesday, 8/23/2023

-NEW YORK -- Stocks that are trading heavily or have substantial price changes Wednesday:
+NEW YORK -- Stocks that traded heavily or had substantial price changes Wednesday:

 The footwear and clothing retailer slashed its earnings and sales forecast for the year.